-In the case of ametropia, the medical term describing the state of an eye with refractive error, the point at which these light rays come together falls either too short or too far of the sensory retina at the back of the eyeball.
-The array of light rays that do end up hitting the retina is therefore not contained as a single clear point but as a defocused set of rays, which we interpret as blurry vision.
+Ametropia is the medical term describing the state of an eye with refractive error.
+So the point at which these light rays come together falls either too short or too far of the sensory retina at the back of the eyeball.
+The array of light rays that do end up hitting the retina are not contained as a single clear point.
+But as a defocused set of rays, which we interpret as blurry vision.

-Laser eye surgery is based on the principle of reshaping the cornea to adjust the angle at which light rays pass through the eye such that they come to that clear focal point right on the sensory retina.
-Though there have been numerous techniques devised to achieve this, including PRK, LASIK (laser assisted in situ keratomileusis), and SMILE® (small incision lenticule extraction), they all involve the application of a laser to correct the eye for ametropia.
+Laser eye surgery is based on the principle of reshaping the cornea.
+Adjusting the angle at which light rays pass through the eye such that they come to that clear focal point right on the sensory retina.
+There have been many techniques devised to achieve this, including PRK, LASIK (laser assisted in situ keratomileusis), and SMILE® (small incision lenticule extraction).
+They all involve the application of a laser to correct the eye for ametropia.

 There are five layers of the cornea.
-From the surface to the innermost layer, these are the epithelium, Bowman’s membrane, the stroma, Descemet’s membrane, and the endothelium.
+From the surface to the innermost layer.
+These are the epithelium, Bowman’s membrane, the stroma, Descemet’s membrane, and the endothelium.
 The corneal stroma makes up the bulk of the thickness of the cornea and this is the tissue targeted for re-sculpting by the laser.
-Although the cornea does not contribute the majority of the focusing power of the human eye, changing its shape through laser surgery can have significant effects.
+The cornea does not contribute the majority of the focusing power of the human eye.
+But changing its shape through laser surgery can have significant effects.

 How Does Laser Eye Surgery Work: the Specifics

-Prior to undergoing any surgery, a comprehensive eye examination at the surgeon’s clinic is carried out to ensure you are suitable for the procedure.
-This includes a discussion regarding your lifestyle, vocation and hobbies, a careful eye health exam to exclude eye diseases such as cataract or glaucoma, and various tests for precise measurements of your refractive error and eye anatomy.
+Prior to undergoing any surgery, a comprehensive eye examination at the surgeon’s clinic is carried out.
+Ensuring you are suitable for the procedure.
+This includes a discussion regarding your lifestyle, vocation and hobbies.
+Followed by a careful eye health exam to exclude eye diseases.
+Such as cataract or glaucoma, and various tests for precise measurements of your refractive error and eye anatomy.

-As all laser eye surgery procedures are performed under topical anaesthetic, there is often very minimal discomfort experienced during the process.
-A specialised excimer laser is then used to vaporise calculated areas of stromal tissue to reshape the cornea and adjust its refractive power in a process known as photoablation.
+As all laser eye surgery procedures are performed under topical anaesthetic.
+There is often very minimal discomfort experienced during the process.
+A specialised excimer laser is then used to vaporise calculated areas of stromal tissue to reshape the cornea and adjust its refractive power.
+This process is known as photoablation.
 The epithelial layers then later regenerate during the post-operative healing process.

-LASIK circumvents the need for epithelial debridement and its subsequent prolonged recovery time by employing the use of either another laser known as a femtosecond laser, or a handheld tool called a microkeratome, to create a flap of superficial corneal tissue that can later be replaced after the excimer laser has been applied to the stroma during photoablation.
+LASIK circumvents the need for epithelial debridement.
+As well as its subsequent prolonged recovery time.
+By employing the use of either another laser known as a femtosecond laser, or a handheld tool called a microkeratome.
+This way, creating a flap of superficial corneal tissue that is later replaced.
+After the application of the excimer laser to the stroma during photoablation.

-SMILE® is a newer technique which boasts only a keyhole incision and minimal disruption to the corneal tissues; this aids in maintaining the structural integrity of the cornea and further improves recovery time.
-A femtosecond laser is used to create a small disc-shaped sliver of corneal stroma, which is then removed via a tiny incision in the surface of the cornea.
+SMILE® is a newer technique which boasts only a keyhole incision and minimal disruption to the corneal tissues.
+This aids in maintaining the structural integrity of the cornea and further improves recovery time.
+A femtosecond laser is used to create a small disc-shaped sliver of corneal stroma.
+This is then removed via a tiny incision in the surface of the cornea.
 The disc of tissue, also called a lenticule, is calculated to leave behind the appropriate corneal shape to correct for the refractive error of the eye once it is removed.

-Though no surgery is without risks, with access to the technology we have, all these surgical treatments have proven excellent safety and efficacy results and have been a popular way of reducing dependency on prescription glasses and contacts.
+No surgery is without risks.
+But with access to the technology we have, all these surgical treatments have proven excellent safety and efficiency results.
+Therefore, becoming a popular way of reducing dependency on prescription glasses and contacts.